Large Airfoil Models: Introduction

 Building this database would also be pivotal in creating a ML model that can overcome existing limitations.
 Ideally, a probabilistic ML model would be able to capture and propagate experimental uncertainty when predicting $C_p$ and the related $c_l$, $c_d$, and $c_m$ for an airfoil under specific $M_\infty$ and $\alpha$.
 Such a model will be free of numerical biases from CFD simulations and can be used to supplement existing databases with $C_p$ predictions for untested operating conditions.

 In this paper, the primary components of the Large Airfoil Model\footnote{Accessible online on \url{https://large-airfoil-model.azurewebsites.net}} are introduced: a deep airfoil prediction tool (ADAPT) and the airfoil surface pressure information repository of experiments (ASPIRE).
 ADAPT is a novel machine learning model that employs a deep kernel learning architecture, combining deep learning for latent space identification and a probabilistic method for uncertainty characterization.
 Its input features are designed to incorporate the unstructured (relative to CFD) experimental data from ASPIRE, a digitized database of historical $C_p$ measurements.
 Figure~\ref{fig:forward_flowchart} depicts the workflow of the model.
 While only a forward problem is presented, the components can be applied to other tasks, including inverse problems.
-The complete model, coupled with a LLM, will allow users to perform a variety of design tasks based on the design questions that an aerospace engineer would ask, rather than requiring explicit technical inputs.
+The full model, coupled with a LLM, allows users to perform a variety of design tasks based on the design questions that an aerospace engineer would ask, rather than requiring explicit technical inputs.
 Aspirationally, this represents a transformative shift in how aerodynamicists engage with data and models, paving the way for a more intuitive and innovative approach to aerodynamic design.

 The paper is organized as follows.
-In Section \ref{2_LAM}, ADAPT, a novel deep probabilistic model to predict airfoil $C_p$ based on experimental training data, is proposed.
-In Section \ref{3_database}, ASPIRE, providing the training data for ADAPT, is introduced.
+In Sec.~\ref{2_LAM}, ADAPT, a novel deep probabilistic model to predict airfoil $C_p$ based on experimental training data, is proposed.
+In Sec.~\ref{3_database}, ASPIRE, providing the training data for ADAPT, is introduced.
 The methodology and challenges of the data digitization process are detailed, followed by a description of the range of available data.
-The accuracy and computational efficiency of the model are assessed in Section \ref{4_results}.
+The accuracy and computational efficiency of the model are assessed in Sec.~\ref{4_results}.